elmtree-askmo/cloudcannon-app/content/learn/biology/what-are-some-indicators-of-ecosystem-health-and-how-is-it-impacted-by-the-carbon-cycle.md

 url: /learn/biology/questions/what-are-some-indicators-of-ecosystem-health-and-how-is-it-impacted-by-the-carbon-cycle
 score: -1.0
 related_article1:
-    id: 170330
+    id: 170343
+    title: >-
-    title: How does cellular respiration interact with photosynthesis in the carbon cycle?
+        How do keystone species influence ecosystem dynamics and the carbon cycle?
     subject: Biology
-    url: /learn/biology/questions/how-does-cellular-respiration-interact-with-photosynthesis-in-the-carbon-cycle
+    url: /learn/biology/questions/how-do-keystone-species-influence-ecosystem-dynamics-and-the-carbon-cycle
 related_article2:
-    id: 170337
+    id: 170328
-    title: What is marine snow, and what role does it play in marine ecosystems and the carbon cycle?
+    title: >-
+        How do carbon sinks and sources impact climate change?
     subject: Biology
-    url: /learn/biology/questions/what-is-marine-snow-and-what-role-does-it-play-in-marine-ecosystems-and-the-carbon-cycle
+    url: /learn/biology/questions/how-do-carbon-sinks-and-sources-impact-climate-change
 related_article3:
-    id: 170334
+    id: 170330
-    title: Describe the role of the geosphere in the carbon cycle and its interaction with the biosphere.
+    title: >-
+        How does cellular respiration interact with photosynthesis in the carbon cycle?
     subject: Biology
-    url: /learn/biology/questions/describe-the-role-of-the-geosphere-in-the-carbon-cycle-and-its-interaction-with-the-biosphere
+    url: /learn/biology/questions/how-does-cellular-respiration-interact-with-photosynthesis-in-the-carbon-cycle
 related_article4:
-    id: 170327
+    id: 170330
-    title: What are the main processes involved in carbon exchange within ecosystems?
+    title: >-
+        How does cellular respiration interact with photosynthesis in the carbon cycle?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-main-processes-involved-in-carbon-exchange-within-ecosystems
+    url: /learn/biology/questions/how-does-cellular-respiration-interact-with-photosynthesis-in-the-carbon-cycle
 related_article5:
-    id: 170343
+    id: 170329
-    title: How do keystone species influence ecosystem dynamics and the carbon cycle?
+    title: >-
+        What is the chemical equation for photosynthesis, and what role does chlorophyll play in this process?
     subject: Biology
-    url: /learn/biology/questions/how-do-keystone-species-influence-ecosystem-dynamics-and-the-carbon-cycle
+    url: /learn/biology/questions/what-is-the-chemical-equation-for-photosynthesis-and-what-role-does-chlorophyll-play-in-this-process
 ---

 &nbsp;